casper-ecosystem/.github/profile/README.md

 Casper strongly believes in the importance of a passionate community, and the active participation of our community members in creating innovative solutions.
 A robust ecosystem is essential in allowing the community to develop these solutions and projects built upon them.

-This Casper Ecosystem Organization is purpose built with a vision to serve the community.
-Overall, Casper provides a plethora of standards, tools and documentation for developers to easily start their projects and build applications.

-We welcome developers, entrepreneurs, and enterprises to come build with us.
+This GitHub Casper Ecosystem Organization is purpose-built with a vision to serve the community.
+We welcome developers, entrepreneurs, and enterprises to come to build with us.

 Please check [CONTRIBUTING.md](https://github.com/casper-ecosystem/.github/edit/main/profile/CONTRIBUTING.md) guide to understand how you can collaborate and contribute to the success of Casper.